dnswd/os-assistant-automation/README.md

     Using Binary search, I conclude that result would be consistent with pool size < 80.
     But not always guaranteed.
 Hence manual review would be able to override automatic review.

-- [ ] Pages with heavy client-side rendering might invoke TimeoutError as it's just too heavy.
+- [ ] Pages with heavy client-side rendering may invoke TimeoutError as it's just too heavy to load.

 ## Contributing
 Just create a pull request, I'm not fancy.
 Don't forget to credit your own work.